Marklogic-retired/marklogic-data-hub/marklogic-data-hub-central/README.md

     ./gradlew bootRun -PmlHost=somehost

+To associate the middle tier with a local Data Hub project, use the following:

+    ./gradlew bootRun -PhubProjectPath=/path/to/project

 Once you have Hub Central running, you'll see the logging indicating that it is listening on port 8080.
 This is configured via the server.port property in src/main/resources/application.properties .